 In Chapter 11, you'll work with real-world text data.
-You'll read and analyze the Titanic Disaster dataset,28 which is popular for introducing the field of data analytics.
+You'll read and analyze the Titanic Disaster dataset, which is popular for introducing the field of data analytics.
 This dataset is stored in a CSV (comma-separated values) file, a format we introduce in Chapter 11.
-In the exercises, you'll use what you learned in the Titanic Disaster dataset example to analyze the diamonds.csv dataset.
 Also, see the "Data Science Overlaps with Computer Science" section later in this Preface.

-^{28. &}quot;TitanicSurvival" dataset on https://vincentarelbundock.github.io/Rdatasets.
+26. &quot;TitanicSurvival" dataset on https://vincentarelbundock.github.io/Rdatasets.
 Dataset authors: Frank E. Harrell, Jr., and Thomas Cason.